Residual Finiteness Growth in Virtually Nilpotent Groups: Preliminaries

 Here, $[\cdot, \cdot]_L$ denotes the Lie bracket for matrices, and $q_i(M_1,M_2)$ is a specific rational linear combination of nested Lie brackets of length $i$.
 We refer to \cite[Section 1.2]{MR1070979} for more details.

 By Theorem \ref{thm_embedding} and Equation \eqref{eq_Phi}, we know that every $\mathcal{I}$-group $G$ is a subgroup of $(\mathfrak{u}^0(n , \Q), \ast)$ for some $n\in \N$.
-This observation allows us to give the following definition: \begin{df} Let $G \leq (\mathfrak{u}^0(n , \Q), \ast)$ be a finitely generated group and $\F$ a field of characteristic zero.
-The set $G^\F = \vct_\F G$ consisting of the $\F$-linear span of elements in $G$ is called the \emph{$\F$-completion} of $G$.
-The $\Q$-completion and $\C$-completion are also called the \emph{rational and complex Mal'cev completions} of $G$. \end{df} The $\F$-completion $G^\F$ is both a group for the Baker-Campbell-Hausdorff formula as in Equation \eqref{eq_BCH} and a Lie $\F$-algebra by \cite[Chapter 6]{sega83-1}.
-The group $G$ is in general not closed under addition or taking the Lie bracket.
-If it is however, then we call $G$ an LR-group: \begin{df} Let $G \leq (\mathfrak{u}^0(n , \Q), \ast)$ be a finitely generated group.
-If $G$ is simultaneously a Lie ring, then we say $G$ is an \emph{LR-group}. \end{df} \begin{lemma} Let $G \leq (\mathfrak{u}^0(n , \Q), \ast)$ be a finitely generated group.
-There are LR-groups $G_1, G_2 \leq \mathfrak{u}^0(n , \Q)$ such that $G_1 \leq_f G \leq_f G_2$. \end{lemma} \begin{proof} See \cite[Chapter 6, Part B]{sega83-1}. \end{proof}
+This observation allows us to give the following definition: \begin{df} Let $G \leq (\mathfrak{u}^0(n , \Q), \ast)$ be a finitely generated group and $R$ a commutative ring of characteristic zero containing the constants occuring in equation \eqref{eq_BCH}.
+The set $G^R = \vct_R G$ consisting of the $R$-linear span of elements in $G$ is called the \emph{$R$-completion} of $G$.
+The $\Q$-completion and $\C$-completion are also called the \emph{rational and complex Mal'cev completions} of $G$. \end{df} The $R$-completion $G^R$ is both a group for the Baker-Campbell-Hausdorff formula as in Equation \eqref{eq_BCH} and a Lie $R$-algebra by \cite[Chapter 6]{sega}.
+The following nilpotent groups will play an important role in this paper: \begin{df} Let $G \leq (\mathfrak{u}^0(n , \Q), \ast)$ be a finitely generated group.
+If $G$ is simultaneously a Lie ring, i.e. it is closed under addition and taking the Lie bracket, then we say $G$ is an \emph{LR-group}. \end{df}

 Let $G\leq (\mathfrak{u}^0(n, \Q), \ast)$ be an LR-group with underlying Lie ring structure $L$.
 Both $G$ and $L$ have a metric structure, namely as a finitely generated group and as a $\Z$-module, which we introduce below, including the relation between both. \begin{df} Let $G$ be a finitely generated group with finite generating set $S$.
 The \emph{word norm} on $G$ via $S$ is defined as